Asymmetric graph: Properties

 The class of asymmetric graphs is closed under complements: a graph G is asymmetric if and only if its complement is.
 Any n-vertex asymmetric graph can be made symmetric by adding and removing a total of at most n/2 + o(n) edges.

 Random graphs

-The proportion of graphs on n vertices with nontrivial automorphism tends to zero as n grows, which is informally expressed as "almost all finite graphs are asymmetric".
-In contrast, again informally, "almost all infinite graphs are symmetric."
-More specifically, countable infinite random graphs in the Erdős–Rényi model are, with probability 1, isomorphic to the highly symmetric Rado graph.
+The proportion of graphs on n vertices with a nontrivial automorphism tends to zero as n grows, which is informally expressed as "almost all finite graphs are asymmetric".
+In contrast, again informally, "almost all infinite graphs have nontrivial symmetries."
+More specifically, countably infinite random graphs in the Erdős–Rényi model are, with probability 1, isomorphic to the highly symmetric Rado graph.

 Trees

 The smallest asymmetric tree has seven vertices: it consists of three paths of lengths 1, 2, and 3, linked at a common endpoint.
 In contrast to the situation for graphs, almost all trees are symmetric.
 In particular, if a tree is chosen uniformly at random among all trees on n labeled nodes, then with probability tending to 1 as n increases, the tree will contain some two leaves adjacent to the same node and will have symmetries exchanging these two leaves.